-Not once in our 27 years have we ever wavered from our core mission of purchasing and protecting threatened rainforests and tropical habitats for endangered species through community engagement and local partnerships.
+Not once in our life 30 years have we ever wavered from our core mission of purchasing and protecting threatened rainforests and tropical habitats for endangered species through community engagement and local partnerships.
 Our strategic approach of identifying the most urgent acres for conservation and swiftly acting to protect them has proven successful to ensuring the future of many species and environments.
 We are proud to have created 103 protected areas and nature reserves in 20 countries.

 Rainforest Trust is very grateful to all of the incredibly artists dedicating their talents to The Green Album and all of their supporters!
 Your support helps us to achieve direct, on-the-ground habitat protection for Earth’s species that need it most.
 Thank you.

 The Earth is our home!
 She is ours to enjoy, to maintain, and protect.
 The artists participating in the "GREEN ALBUM" will donate 25% of every album sold to the RAINFOREST TRUST!